sommerluk/roadpatternrendering/README.md

 }
 ```

-Obviously we need an own pattern file for each combination between colour and width.
+Obviously we need an own pattern file for each combination between color and width.
 Mapnik renders the pattern as it is.
 Options like `line-pattern-cap` and `line-pattern-join` are not available.

 The code is available at `code04` and it renders like this:

 ![](images/example04.png?raw=true)

 Advantages:
-- MMS code is easy to understand.
+- MSS code is easy to understand.
 - SQL code is trivial.

 Disadvantages:
-- MMS code is verbose.
+- MSS code is verbose.
-- We need many pattern files (one for each combination of road colour and width – could be generated automatically by a script?).
+- We need many pattern files (one for each combination of road color and width – could be generated automatically by a script?).
-- Changes to the road width requiere adapting the pattern files.
+- Changes to the road width require adapting the pattern files.
-- Rendering artefacts on joints of OSM ways and crossing OSM ways and within OSM ways if the angle is extreme.
+- Rendering artifacts on joints of OSM ways and crossing OSM ways and within OSM ways if the angle is extreme.
 - Does not look good for very thin road lines

 # Pattern rendering with dash-array